Skip to content

 Get the adrenaline pumping with a sailing or kayaking tour of the bay, while you keep your eyes peeled for dolphins jumping through the waves.

-Vale of Neath
+Vale of Neath, Neath Port Talbot

 Sgwd Ddwli Uchaf on the river Neath, near Pontneddfechan in the Vale of Neath

-One of the South Wales Valleys, the Vale of Neath encompasses the upper reaches of the River Neath.
+The Vale of Neath encompasses the upper reaches of the River Neath.
 The valley is known for its stunning scenery and numerous waterfalls.
 There are several waterfall walks and trails to explore the area, from the easier walks such as Aberdulais Falls to the more challenging trails around Sgwd Gwladys at Pontneddfechan.

 Don’t miss a trip to the 12th-century Neath Abbey, or the 14th-century castle in the town of Neath.
 Neath town centre, with its thriving indoor market and great foodie scene, makes an ideal base for exploring the Vale.